Python-World/python-mini-projects/projects/cli_proxy_tester/README.md

 `python cli.py single http://1.1.1.1`

 This will test the HTTP proxy 1.1.1.1 against the default testing website [iptest.ingokleiber.de](http://iptest.ingokleiber.de).
 You can run your own testing service using the PHP script in `/ipinfo`.
+This service should be offered both via HTTP and HTTPs.

 `python cli.py single http://1.1.1.1 --iptest iptest.yourdomain.com`